 And since archeological findings have been unearthed in the region as far back as the Neolithic period, the Sardinia Archeological Museum is a no-miss.

-Day 2 – Beaches and Parks
+Day 2 – Beaches and Parks in Cagliari

 Spend your second day in Cagliari exploring the outdoors and dramatic coastline.
 The Marina is a good place to start.
 Grab a gelato and enjoy the shops, restaurants, and promenades with picturesque Mediterranean views.